This is so long! This is supposed to be an account of the company history, not a novel!

 "La fête, cette hantise", translated loosely as "Celebration, this obsessive fear", was the title taken by the magazine "Autrement" in 1976.

-Today, those happy and lively times are remembered as an enchanting interlude.
+Today, we remember those happy and lively times as an enchanting interlude.

 Of all the desires that fill our world, and God knows there are many, the desire to change our lives is a powerful driving force.

-Everything started in Besançon five years before the birth of Cirque Plume.
+It all started in Besançon, five years before the birth of Cirque Plume.

-Four of the founding members (all still part of the company) met in a band on a barge.
+Four of the founding members (all still part of the company) met in a band on a small boat.

-They all had a passion for street entertainment and circus arts, encouraged by "L’atelier du marché" and by a juggling book for children.
+They all had a passion for street performance and circus, spurred further by "L’atelier du marché" (a former cultural space in Besançon) and by a juggling book for children.

-In 1980, everyone who would later create Cirque Plume took part, along with several other companies, in a mythical Jurassic festival, "La falaise des fous", which brought the art of street theatre back to life.
-This was followed by street shows, which combined music, circus techniques, sales pitches, theatre, and dance, performed at rural festivals and fairs, on city streets, and in small theatres.
-In the summer, we complemented our modest earnings by passing the hat around the crowds who came to watch us at public squares, and filled our heads with romantic visions of the nomadic life.
+In 1980, everyone who would later create Cirque Plume took part, along with several other companies, in a mythical festival in the Jura, "La falaise des fous."
+The festival was centered on the revival of street theatre, was followed by street shows combining music, circus techniques, stunts, theatre, and dance.
+These were performed at rural festivals and fairs, on city streets, and in small theatres.
+In the summer, we supplemented our modest earnings by passing a hat around the crowds who came to watch us at public squares, as we filled our heads with romantic visions of the nomadic life.

-In 1983, we called ourselves "Fanfare Léa Traction", "La gamelle aux etoiles", and "Le magicien de balle".
-We rehearsed in a barn in Chay (Doubs) and in the hallways of a Youth and Culture centre in Besançon-Palente.
-In December, we employed all our skills and know -how to create the show "Amour, jonglage et falbalas" which we performed in the big top owned by the “Théâtre des manches à balais" in Besançon.
+In 1983, we called ourselves "Fanfare Léa Traction," "La gamelle aux étoiles," and "Le magicien de balle."
+We rehearsed in a barn in Chay (Doubs) and in the hallways of a youth and culture center in Besançon-Palente.
+In December, we employed all our skills and know -how to create the show "Amour, jonglage et falbalas," which we performed in a big top owned by the “Théâtre des manches à balais" in Besançon.

-We had opened up the circus chests and trunks and inside, we had found a treasure.
+We had opened up circus chests and inside, we had found a treasure.

 1984 - 1990